-Standard 9 from the Australian Commission on Safety and Quality in Health Care (ACSQHC) National Safety and Quality Health Service (NSQHS) Standards (2011) is "Recognising and Responding to Clinical Deterioration in Acute Health Care".
-Standard 9 describes the systems and processes to be implemented by health services to respond effectively to patients when their clinical condition deteriorates.
+The ACSQHC National Safety and Quality Health Service (NSQHS) Standards require that organisations put systems in place that are consistent with the ACSQHC Consensus Statement.
+Standard 8 of the Standards (Second Edition 2021) is the "Recognising and Responding to Acute Deterioration Standard".
+This Standard describes the systems and processes to be implemented by health services to respond effectively to patients when their clinical condition deteriorates.

-Throughout this document, the term healthcare institution is used to designate an area where clinical care of patients is undertaken but is not limited to hospitals.
+Throughout this document, the term health service organisation is used to designate an area where clinical care of patients is undertaken but is not limited to hospitals.
 These principles should be applied across the broad spectrum of health services.
 Health care institutions should base their resuscitation services on a detailed assessment of risk at their sites.